Illner/CaraSolver/README.md

 **Supported OS**: Linux, macOS (Intel and Apple Silicon), Windows

 > [!NOTE]
-> A knowledge compiler that uses the same core to compile CNF formulae into wDNNF, pwDNNF, nwDNNF and decision-DNNF circuits can be found <a href="https://github.com/Illner/BellaCompiler" target="_blank">here</a>.
+> A knowledge compiler that uses the same core to compile CNF formulae into wDNNF, pwDNNF, nwDNNF and (smooth) decision-DNNF circuits can be found <a href="https://github.com/Illner/BellaCompiler" target="_blank">here</a>.

 ## Running Cara